algao1/blurb/content/posts/badsql.md

 +-------+----+
 ```

 We just need to figure out what columns need to be returned (`id`, `name`), and then iterate over the rows in the table and _selecting_ only those columns.
 However, what if we want to conditionally select rows?
-Maybe we only want rows with an `id` equal to 3?
+Maybe we like to only return rows with `id = 3`?

 We would need to support a new keyword, the `WHERE` keyword.